Lease Negotiation

 Start With a Lease Review

-Whether you are negotiating a new lease, approaching a renewal, preparing to sell your restaurant, or looking to acquire a business and need to understand what the lease really says, the right place to start is a conversation.
+Whether you are negotiating a new lease, approaching a renewal, preparing to sell your business, or looking to acquire a business and need to understand what the lease really says, the right place to start is a conversation.